tanvincible/dodo/docs/src/getting-started/overview.md

 - **Purpose:**
   Dodo is the command-line interface that developers interact with.
 Its primary functions include initializing project configurations, generating CI/CD workflows, and managing updates.

-- See [commands](commands.markdown) for key commands and configs.
+- See [commands](../configuration/commands.markdown) and [configs](../configuration/config.markdown) for additional information.

 ## 2. **raphus.io Registry**

 - **Purpose:**
-  raphus.io is the centralized, community-driven registry for CI/CD workflow templates.
-Think of it as a “marketplace” for workflow templates, much like crates.io is for Rust packages.
+  `raphus.io` is the centralized, community-driven registry for CI/CD workflow templates, plugins, and AI extensions.
+Think of it as a “marketplace” for composable automation logic—similar to how `crates.io` serves Rust packages.

 - **Structure:**
-  - **Internal Templates:** Pre-vetted, curated workflows for major languages (e.g., Rust, Python, Go, Node.js) that are maintained by Dodomatic’s core team.
+  - **Internal Templates:** Pre-vetted, high-quality workflow templates for major languages (e.g., Rust, Python, Go, Node.js), maintained by the core Dodomatic team.
-  - **Metadata Index:** A global index (e.g., `template.json`) that maps languages to their respective templates, including versioning information, tags, and descriptions.
+  - **Plugin System:** Raphus.io will support a wide range of plugins—not just workflow templates, but also integrations for alternative CI/CD tools, locally hosted AI models, and even custom template transformers.
+  - **raphus.io-index:**
+    A dedicated repository (`raphus.io-index`) acts as the authoritative index for all templates and plugins.
+It contains version information, metadata, descriptions, and compatibility tags.

 - **Future Vision:**
-  As the ecosystem grows, raphus.io will support advanced features like robust search, versioning, and community publishing (initially gated to ensure quality).
+  As the ecosystem matures, `raphus.io` will evolve into a full plugin platform.
+Key features include:
+  - Fine-grained search and filtering
+  - Version pinning and upgrade paths
+  - Quality-gated community contributions
+  - Support for AI plugin discovery and updates
+  - Toolchain-specific extensions (e.g., Bazel, Nix, custom GitLab runners)

+`raphus.io` ensures that Dodo can stay modular, adaptable, and open to a wide range of automation setups—from basic GitHub Actions to advanced, custom pipelines and local model integrations.

 ## 3. **Test Repositories (dodo-tests & raphus-tests)**
 - **Purpose:**